K² (band): Formation and first album

 K² began in May 2001 when bassist Ken Jaquess asked drummer Doug Sanborn to contribute to some new music he was working on.
 Having no idea if anything would come of these sessions, they set out to record a project that would soon take on a life all its own.
 After only four rehearsals and five hours of recording, Jaquess and Sanborn had laid the foundation for an epic album of high musicianship, complex compositions and haunting themes.

-Over the next four years, fellow musicians Allan Holdsworth, Shaun Guerin, Ryo Okumoto, Yvette Devereaux and John Miner added layers of unique, signature sounds that resulted in K²'s first album, Book of the Dead.
+Over the next four years, Jaquess and Sandborn recruited guitar legend Allan Holdsworth, vocalist Shaun Guerin, along with keyboardist Ryo Okumoto.
+In 2003 Jaquess and master concert violinist Yvette Devereaux were live performers in John Miner's rock opera Heavens Cafe in Los Angeles at Insurgo Theater when Ken recruited them both to round out the line up for the album.
 Sadly, just after recording his vocals, original vocalist Shaun Guerin died.

 Critically acclaimed around the world, K² went on to perform BOTD live with a new lineup consisting of Jaquess and Sanborn, Ryo Okumoto (keyboards), Karl Johnson (guitar), and Josh Gleason (vocals).
 In 2006, K² filmed their first gig, which was released on their 2008 concert DVD, K² Live in Hollywood.